Hey, I know how it feels. Something bad happened, and here you go – sad, helpless & frozen again. Life is suddenly grey, and all the joy is gone.

 The more you push yourself to face unpleasant things, the more resilient you become.

-So think of these bad situations as a way to grow stronger, braver and more mature – it will definitely help you stay positive when these things happen.
+So think of these unfortunate situations as a way to grow stronger, braver and more mature – it will help you stay positive when these things happen.

 Plus, it will only get easier with time.